Trances: Power to the People

 Nass El Ghiwane quickly won a fervent, international following.
-Particularly momentous was the group’s decision to sing in Moroccan Darija, an Arabic dialect influenced by Amazigh that still doesn’t exist in written form, despite its rich oral tradition; they were the first to do so.
-(It’s worth emphasizing the linguistic schizophrenia that the protectorates bequeathed to the kingdom, where four or five languages continue to coexist: Amazigh, Darija, Classical Arabic, and French and/or Spanish.)
+Particularly momentous was the group’s decision to sing in Darija, an Arabic dialect influenced by Amazigh that still doesn’t exist in written form, despite its rich oral tradition; they were the first to do so.
+(It’s worth emphasizing the linguistic schizophrenia that the protectorates bequeathed to the kingdom, where five languages continue to coexist: Amazigh, Darija, classical Arabic, French, and Spanish.)
 Nass El Ghiwane’s decision to sing in the everyday language of the Moroccan people can be likened to Dante’s to write The Divine Comedy in vernacular Italian instead of Latin.